Skip to content

 00252550507575100100Substantive sovereigntyenforcement · procurement · assurance · delivery · negotiationFormal sovereigntystrategies · laws · institutions · partnershipsSovereignty TheatreNegotiated InterdependenceAd-Hoc CapabilityDependency by Defaultcoherence lineBotswanaBrazilCameroonEgyptEthiopiaFranceGabonGhanaJapanKenyaMalawiMoroccoNigeriaRwandaSenegalS.
 LeoneS.
 AfricaTunisiaUAE

 Figure 1.
 Fifteen African states and four reference countries plotted by formal sovereignty (vertical axis) and substantive sovereignty (horizontal axis).
 The dashed diagonal marks the line where what a state declares matches what it can do.
-Click any country for the detail.
+Click up to four countries to compare.

 Four quadrants, one coherence line.